GregSloan/LW-Compliance/README.md

   There will be a compliance report file for each AWS account configured, and 1 vulnerability report file.
 * All results based on most recent compliance report, inventory seen over last 24 hours, and most recent vulnerability assessments
 * Credentials must be set as environment variables (see OPERATION)
+* If Lacework RBAC is enabled in your tenant, a user (Standard or Service) in the Admin User group is required to run without further input.
+If using a Power user or Read-Only user, an "aws_accountIds.txt" file is necessary

 ## OPERATION: